cdelashmutt-pivotal/compliant-app/README.md

 # Compliant App
-A small, permissive nodejs app that can be useful to help fix broker service broker issues.
+A small, permissive nodejs app that can be useful to help fix broken service broker issues.